vitrivr/vitrivr-vr/README.md

 - **Custom Interaction System** for direct interaction consisting of [Interactors](Assets/Scripts/VitrivrVR/Interaction/System/Interactor.cs) and [Interactables](Assets/Scripts/VitrivrVR/Interaction/System/Interactable.cs)

 ### Contributing
-Basic interactions should be implemented with the custom interaction system.
+Basic interactions should be implemented with the custom interaction system, conventional 2D UI interactions through the Unity UI.
-UI interactions still occur through the XR interaction toolkit, but should be implemented on UI level to allow easy transition away.

 Raw device input should be implemented using input actions from the new input system.